Hotel John Marshall: Residential redevelopment

 In 2005, Virginia Atlantic Development, Inc., based out of Hampton Roads, acquired the property.
 Dominion Realty Partners came on board in 2007, and so began a $70 million remodel, including $40 million in financing from the Department of Housing and Urban Development, and both state and historic tax credits.
 The general contractor for the project was Choate Construction.

 The development team restored the lobby to original 1930s appearance, as well as having the hotel's famous rooftop sign, now rusted, remade in new 9' letters to match the original.
 Holiday Signs, the designer, had the new letters hauled by crane to the roof on April 11, 2011.
 LED bulbs were used, running at only 30% of the energy consumption of the original sign, but they were made to look like light bulbs.

 The building reopened as The Residences at The John Marshall, 238 downtown luxury apartments.
 It was observed that just as the hotel opened right after the Great Crash, so the apartments opened as the country was pulling out of Great Recession.

 The Residences kept the long-running John Marshall Barber shop, which is on only its 3rd owner/manager, Hugh Campbell.
 The mirrors, countertops, and chairs from the original shop were kept and refinished.

 Greenleaf's Pool Room, a pool hall and bar managed by Jim Gottier, a former professional pool player, opened in the southeast corner of The John Marshall in August 2014.
 Gottier named the establishment after pool player Ralph Greenleaf and designed it to capture the ambience of a classic 1930's pool hall.
+It closed in 2020, due to the COVID-19 pandemic.

 While the roof garden ballroom was turned into penthouse units, the two lobby ballrooms were restored, including finding and restoring three of the original five chandeliers.
 Well-known Richmond caterer, Suzanne Wolstenholme, runs the ballrooms both as a luncheon venue and site for events such as small concerts and wedding receptions.

 As of spring 2013, the apartments were 100% leased, which has encouraged the building of other residential developments in downtown Richmond.